ATSanli/Digital-Scope-Control-Software-Deffence-/README.md

 Minimizing the user/solider error to % 5-6.
 Auto Calculation from tablet to Control unit.

+Also, it has been depeloved to make difference between target and non-target actions.

 MORE INFO AND CODES HAVENT BEEN ALLOWED TO BE SHARED.(Python)